Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 There are too many gluten ingredients to list in this page.

-The treatment process of coeliac disease involves being on a very strict gluten-free diet which is lifelong.
+The management of coeliac disease involves being on a very strict gluten-free diet which is lifelong.
 Some foods (like hot chips) may be gluten free, however when they have been cooked in the same oil, which has also been used to cook foods containing gluten, the gluten-free food has become cross-contaminated.
 So what was originally a gluten-free product or gluten-free food now has gluten on it, and cannot be eaten by a person with coeliac disease.
-It is advisable to ask whether or not the oil in which the gluten-free hot chips are to be cooked have not been used to also cook gluten products in.
+From my experience, I always ask whether or not the oil in which my gluten-free hot chips are to be cooked is actually gluten-free to ensure the chips are safe for me to eat.

 A picture of what gluten commonly looks like in wheat